Apsurt/aocenv/README.md

 ## ✨ Features

 * **Interactive Setup**: A one-time `aoc setup` wizard to securely configure your session cookie and preferences.
+* **Solution Management**: Automatically or manually archive your code with `aoc.bind()` and load it back into your workspace with `aoc load`.
+* **Boilerplate Generation**: Kickstart new puzzles instantly with the `aoc start` command.
+* **Custom Templates**: Save and load your own boilerplate templates for different kinds of puzzles.
+* **Automatic Git Commits**: Optionally auto-commit your solutions with a standardized message upon successful binding.
+* **Full CLI Control**: Manage your entire workflow from the terminal with intuitive commands.
+* **Stats Viewer**: Get a beautiful, overview of your progress across all years with `aoc stats`.
 * **Local Caching**: All puzzle inputs, texts, answers, and submissions are cached locally.
 This makes the tool incredibly fast and respects the AoC servers by minimizing requests.
-* **Full CLI Control**: Manage your entire workflow from the terminal with intuitive commands.
-* **Boilerplate Generation**: Kickstart new puzzles instantly with the `aoc start` command.
-* **Persistent Context**: Set your target puzzle once with `aoc context set` and all commands will automatically use that year and day.
-* **Interactive Stats Viewer**: Get a beautiful, scrollable overview of your progress across all years with `aoc stats`.
-* **Solution Management**: Automatically or manually archive your code with `aoc.bind()` and load it back into your workspace with `aoc load`.
 * **Safe & Robust**: Built-in safety checks, confirmation prompts for destructive actions.
 * **Helpful Logging**: Use the `-v` flag to see what the tool is doing behind the scenes.
-* **Custom Templates**: Save and load your own boilerplate templates for different kinds of puzzles.
-* **Automatic Git Commits**: Optionally auto-commit your solutions with a standardized message upon successful binding.

 ## 🚀 Getting Started